(Don't) Transform your Roomba into a robot bartender

-The Stella Artois BART is yet another insult our one-day robot overlords will surely use against us.
-With a name that's short for "bartending automated robotic technology," this $20 plastic marketing flotsam supposedly converts your robot vacuum cleaner into a roaming party tray.
+The Stella Artois BART is yet another insult our robot overlords will surely use against us.
+With a name that's short for "bartending automated robotic technology," this $20 piece of plastic marketing flotsam supposedly converts your robot vacuum cleaner into a roaming party tray.

 The BART is what it looks like, which is to say, a terrible idea.
 A clear cylindrical post has a flat cap piece on the bottom that you plop on top of your robot vacuum.
 On the top of the post is a round plastic serving tray.
 Five recessed holders in the tray's top are designed for holding four beer glasses and one snack bowl (bowl included).